 History of the Bermuda Flag

-The Bermuda flag features a red background with the Union flag in the upper left corner as Bermuda is a British Overseas Territory.
-The coat of arms of Bermuda is in the lower right of the flagand features a badge that is white and green with a red lion holding a shield.
-The shield signifies the sinking of the ship called the Sea Venture in 1609 about a mile off the coastline of Bermuda and the heroism of Admiral George Somers who deliberately crashed the ship to save the passengers on the ship from a hurricane.
-The survivors of this crash became the first settlers on the island.
+The Bermuda flag features a red background with the Union Jack in the upper hoist-side corner indicating that Bermuda is a British Overseas Territory.
+The coat of arms of Bermuda is emblazoned prominently in the lower fly-side of the flag, featuring a badge that is white and green with a red lion holding a shield.
+The shield signifies the sinking of a ship called the Sea Venture in 1609 about a mile off the coastline of Bermuda and the heroism of Admiral George Somers who deliberately crashed the ship to save the passengers from a hurricane.
+The survivors of this crash became the first settlers of the island.
 Within the Union Jack portion of the flag, the red color signifies valor, strength, hardiness, and bravery, the blue color signifies vigilance, justice, truth and perseverance, and the white color signifies peace.
 The coat of arms on some versions of the Bermude flag includes the Latin inscription, "Quo Fata Farunt," which translates to "Wither the Fates Carry."
 The current flag of Bermuda was adopted on October 4, 1910.

 International financial services and tourism are the two main sources of income for the country and employ most people in Bermuda.
 About 500,000 tourists, mainly from the United States, visit Bermuda each year.
 Bermuda's unique sandy beaches with their pink color from crushed shells and coral are world famous.
 The historic town of St George is another major tourist attraction along with its fortifications.
 Tourists also love to visit Bermuda's Crystal and Fantasy Caves, in Hamilton Parish where you can go down over 120 feet below the earth's surface and take in extraordinary crystal formations and a subterranean lake.